stephen-czetty/opus-steno/docs/index.md

 - [Ogg container format](https://xiph.org/ogg/doc/rfc3533.txt)
 - [Matroska container format](https://www.matroska.org/technical/basics.html)

-## Initial design
+## Design

 Creating this before I learn anything about Go.
-Specifics will have to come later.
+As such, this is more of a high-level architecture without knowing how best to arrange it in a way Go likes.

-Initial thoughts:
+ ### Initial thoughts

 - Will write an opus header parser from scratch (even if a library exists, using it defeats the purpose of learning the language) ([#1](https://github.com/stephen-czetty/opus-steno/issues/1))
 - Everything should have unit tests associated with it.
 Don't know enough about Go yet to go TDD, but I plan to cover my work as I go.